tryolabs/aws-workshop/workshop/set-up-users.md

 In the downloaded file, you can find the access key id and the secret access key.
 You’ll need them to [configure your AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in your computer.
 If you don’t have AWS CLI installed yet, you can do it following [these steps](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 ---
+**Extra mile**: set the `ViewOnlyAccess` permissions to the user with programmatic access.
+Double points if you do it with the CLI.

+---

 **Next:** [S3, RDS and EC2](/workshop/s3-web-ec2-api-rds/introduction.md).